itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     | * * * *

 Our broken pattern is really close to the minimum of 1 and 2 patterns.
-Randomization helps us choose direction but it not nessesary would be the right one, especialy when the broken pattern close to the one and two patterns.
+Randomization helps us choose direction but it's not nessesary the right one, especialy when the broken pattern is close to 1 and 2 at the same time.

-On plot below you can see first 200 iterations of the recovery procedure.
+In plot below you can see first 200 iterations of the recovery procedure.
-Energy value decreased after each iteration until it reach the local minimum where pattern equal to the 2.
+Energy value was decreasing after each iteration until it reached the local minimum where pattern is equal to 2.

 .. figure:: images/hopfield-energy-vis.png
     :width: 80%
     :align: center
     :alt: Asynchronous Discrete Hopfield Network energy update after each iteration

-And finally we can look closer on the network memory using Hinton diagram.
+And finally we can look closer to the network memory using Hinton diagram.

 .. code-block:: python